raultorres2603/legal-ia/README.md

   "detail": "See the errors property for details.", "errors": {
     "ValidationError": [
+      "InvoiceId must not be empty.",
-      "ItemId 00000000-0000-0000-0000-000000000000: ItemId must not be empty.", "ItemId 00000000-0000-0000-0000-000000000000: UpdateRequest must not be null."
+      "Description must not be null or empty.", "Amount must be greater than zero."
     ]
   }
 }
 ```

 **Validation Rules:**
-- `ItemId` must be a valid, non-empty GUID.
+- `InvoiceId` must be a valid, non-empty GUID.
-- `UpdateRequest` must not be null and must conform to the invoice item update schema.
+- `Description` must not be null or empty.
+- `Amount` must be greater than zero.
 - All errors are returned in a single response for easier client-side handling.

 **Improved Error Handling:**
-- Validation errors for batch operations are now aggregated under a single key, preventing duplicate key exceptions and making error parsing easier for clients.
+- Validation errors for batch operations (create and update) are now aggregated under a single key, preventing duplicate key exceptions and making error parsing easier for clients.

 ## Cache Invalidation Logic
 - Whenever you create, update, or delete an invoice item, the cache for both invoice items and invoices for the specific user is now invalidated: